jmnote/nbformat/README.md

 Tested with nbconvert ipynb files.
 See `tests` directory.

 ## Known issue
-for optionals, omitempty or not? https://github.com/jmnote/notebook-go/issues/7
+For optionals, should we use omitempty or not? https://github.com/jmnote/notebook-go/issues/7